bobaSloba/bobaSloba/README.md

-- 👋 Hi, I’m @bobaSloba, my name is Slobodan Jevtić.
-I am from Trstenik,Serbia.I was born on August, 19th, 2001. in Kraljevo.
-- 👀 I’m interested in ...My interests varried trough life.
-I wanted to become many things , the ones that are still interesting to me are economics and programing.
-My whole life i am a tech savy guy , at least thats what i am known as in my comunity.
-When I was younger i competed in programing , but in highschool puberty hit me and i had different interests.
-Now that i am older and wiser i have decided to commit to learning how to code because i have realised that i want to create something and coding can fill that urge that i have for creating.
-I am eager to learn, trying to improve my focus, my habits , my methods every day.
-- 🌱 I’m currently learning ...Web development(HTML,CSS,JavaScript)
-- 💞️ I’m looking to collaborate on ...any web based project , i am trying to become a full stack developer so even if its in a language i dont know i would like to learn more about it and give my best to help out
-- 📫 How to reach me ... jevticslobodan01@gmail.com
+👋 Hi, I’m @bobaSloba — Slobodan Jevtić

+I'm from Trstenik, Serbia — born on August 19, 2001, in Kraljevo.
+Known locally as the “tech-savvy guy,” I’ve always been curious about how things work — especially computers.

+👀 Interests
+Throughout my life, my interests have shifted — from economics to gaming, from tech to creative work.
+Two things have stuck with me: economics and programming.

+I used to compete in programming when I was younger, but like many people, high school distracted me.
+Now, older and more self-aware, I've committed to coding again — this time for real.
+I want to build, create, and contribute.

+🌱 Currently Learning
+Python (habit-tracking app in Kivy)

+JavaScript (starting frontend foundations)

+Web development: HTML, CSS, and React next

+💡 Personal Goals
+Become a full-stack developer

+Build tools that help people track habits, stay productive, and improve mental health

+🤝 Open to Collaborations On
+Web-based projects (frontend or backend)

+Productivity, habit-tracking, or health-focused apps

+Anything that helps me learn and contribute

+📫 Reach Me At
+jevticslobodan01@gmail.com
+or message me on GitHub

+Share my journey and help others doing the same